Collingham College

+The college is still privately owned with the current Directors being the son and grandson of its founders.

-The Principal of Collingham is Sally Powell, BA PGCE MPhil Oxon and the Deputy Principal is James Allder BA.
+The Principal of Collingham is James Allder BA.

 Many of the tutors at Collingham are expert academics, who join the school after professional careers in their field.
 Mock admissions tests and interviews are available for Oxbridge applicants.
 There are about two hundred and fifty students at Collingham.
-Pupils come from a range of academic abilities and backgrounds, with many joining from public schools.
+Students come from a range of academic abilities and backgrounds, with many joining from public schools.
 They run Christmas and Easter revision courses near to exams which are available to the public.

-17 Queen's Gate Place, Old College before Young Street.
+17 Queen's Gate Place, a building formerly used by the GCSE section of the College before Young Street.

 According to the Good Schools Guide, "You go to Collingham for two things - the academics and the sense of being independent while, in reality, being nurtured and carefully monitored.
 The level of support given to students is exceptional, reflected in a growth of confidence and the desire to succeed."
-Collingham was originally founded from Gibbs' Preparatory School.

-Former pupils include Prince Edward, Duke of Edinburgh, David Armstrong-Jones, 2nd Earl of Snowdon, Robert Kennedy, Ted Kennedy and Frederick Tennyson.
+Collingham's sixth form was originally Gibbs' Preparatory School whose former pupils include Prince Edward, Duke of Edinburgh, David Armstrong-Jones, 2nd Earl of Snowdon, Robert Kennedy, Ted Kennedy and Frederick Tennyson.

 Thackeray's House, Kensington.
 Present site of GCSE school.